 In this detailed article, I’ll guide you through how to plan your wedding day timeline yourself, with realistic estimates for every part of the day.
 When you want your wedding to be simple and intimate, it can be tough to plan out a wedding day timeline that really makes sense, and isn’t going to lag or feel too rushed.

-I’ve been shooting intimate weddings for over 4 years now.
+I’ve been shooting intimate weddings for 6 years.
 In that time I’ve seen it all and have gotten to know a thing or two about what makes for a relaxed but still well-optimized timeline for your small wedding.

 This article is intended for those relaxed, informal wedding celebrations that are becoming more popular now.
-Learn how to plan a timeline that makes sense for you, allows time for what you value while optimizing your investment.
+Learn how to plan a timeline that makes sense for you, allows time for what you value while optimizing your investment into photography.

 The importance of planning